xiv-desu/xiv-desu.github.io/content/etiquette/index.md

 {{ image(alt="A macro readout showing spread spots and light parties.
 The spread spots, clockwise from north, are: main tank, ranged 2, healer 2, melee 2, off-tank, melee 1, healer 1, ranged 1.
 The first light party has the main tank and healer and DPS 1; the second has the off-tank and healer and DPS 2.", src="spots.png", caption="Diagram of default positions") }}

-The specific assignment of spread spots and light parties is often fight specific, designed to optimize for good melee uptime or particular mechanics.
+The specific assignment of spread spots and light parties is occasionally fight specific, designed to optimize for good melee uptime or particular mechanics.
 If the party has a fight-specific macro, it will set out the spread spots and light parties, among other things.
-If the party doesn't have a fight-specific macro, then the default positions are per the diagram (a macro for this diagram is available in the DESU server).
+If the party doesn't have a fight-specific macro, or if the fight-specific macro doesn't have spread spots and light parties, then the default positions are per the diagram (a macro for this diagram is available in the DESU server).

 ### 3a.
 Job priorities for positions